Copper Resource in Canada’s Yukon Territory

-In 2016, Copper North updated their previous PEA, focusing on the open-pit zones 1, 4 and 7.
-With a mine life of seven years and a base case of US$2.75 per pound of copper, the mine would have an pre-tax NPV (8 percent) of C$56 million and a pre-tax IRR (8 percent) of 14.2 percent.
+In 2016, Copper North Mining updated their previous PEA, focusing on the open-pit zones 1, 4 and 7.
+With a mine life of seven years and a base case of US$2.75 per pound of copper, the mine would have a pre-tax NPV (8 percent) of C$56 million and a pre-tax IRR (8 percent) of 14.2 percent.

-Copper North is in the midst of re-designing and re-engineering the production plan at Carmacks in order to complete a new Feasibility Study aimed at reducing capital and operating costs and de-risking the project for permitting.
+Copper North Mining is in the midst of re-designing and re-engineering the production plan at Carmacks in order to complete a new Feasibility Study aimed at reducing capital and operating costs and de-risking the project for permitting.

 - High-grade oxide copper deposit with significant recoverable gold and silver